aspose-imaging/Aspose.Imaging-Products/imaging/en/python-net/resize/_index.md

 ﻿---
-title: Resize images Via python-net, all supported image formats
+title: Resize images using Python
 weight: 3920
 url: /python-net/resize/
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging you can easily Resize images Via python-net
+description: Applying Aspose.Imaging library to Resize images and photos using your own Python applications and server APIs.
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Image files Resize via python-net" h2="Resize images" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Use Python for Resize Operation on Images" h2="Resize Images via Your Own Python Applications Using the Aspose.Imaging Library" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported image formats for Resize operation" %}}
+{{% blocks/products/pf/feature-page-section  h2="Apply the Resize operation to all available image formats" %}}
 <p align="justify" style="text-indent:2em;font-size:15px;">
-You can resize an image to make it bigger or smaller without having to remove any content.
-The image's dimensions are changed when it is resized, which often has an impact on the file size and image quality.
-Reducing the size of huge pictures to make them easier to email or share online is the most popular justification for shrinking photos.
-Raster graphics images must be scaled by creating a new image with more or less pixels.
-Aspose.Imaging allows for users different resize algorithms that allows to choose needed.
+With Aspose.Imaging, you can resize images or photos without losing visual information.
+When adjusting the image size, its file weight changes, which can lead to loss of quality.
+Reducing the size of images is the main way to quickly send by email or fast download from an Internet site.
+When resizing raster images, a new image is created with fewer or more pixels, i.e. the image is scaled.
+Aspose.Imaging provides various resizing algorithms, allowing you to choose the most suitable one for a specific task.
 </p>
 <p align="justify" style="text-indent:2em;font-size:15px;">
-Using Aspose.Imaging you can easily apply <b>Resize</b> for different image formats programmatically
+Using the Aspose.Imaging library for Python, you can easily perform the <b>Resize</b> operation for images and photos of various formats programmatically.
 </p>
 <h3 style="margin-top:16px;">
-Full list of supported Resize operations by image formats:
+Select an image format from the list for the Resize operation:
 </h3>
 <hr/>
 {{% /blocks/products/pf/feature-page-section %}}